LetianFeng/tk_hw/p1/README.txt

 1 command line argument is needed (server IP)
 2 command line arguments are needed (server IP, host IP) Order matters here.

+When no command line argument, server and client will both run on localhost by default.